Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_structural_analyzer.rst

 Inputs for SPM Structural Analyzer
 **********************************
 The structural analyzer problem requires a material dictionary (``mat_dict``) and dimensions of the shaft, rotor core, magnet, and sleeve as defined in the diagrams above.
-The structural analyzer problem also takes in ``deltaT`` which represents the rotor temperature rise.
+The structural analyzer problem also takes in ``deltaT`` which represents the rotor temperature rise to account for thermal expansion.

 .. _mat-dict: